Organization of Struggle for the Emancipation of the Working Class: Schism

 According to Dr. Allan Hassaniyan, Peykar was founded in 1975, and after the Iran revolution it moved activities to Kurdistan.
-The members of the faction were neither raw recruits nor ideological simpletons, conversely many of the intellectuals surviving from of the early MEK days were among them.
+The members of the faction were neither raw recruits nor ideological simpletons, conversely many of the intellectuals surviving from the early MEK days were among them.
 Two members of the MEK's original Ideological Team were among senior Peykar members.

-At the time the schism happened suddenly in October 1975, the MEK was operating with clandestine cell system in three branches wholly separated from each other, each headed by a Central Cadre (CC) member.
+At the time the schism happened suddenly in 1975, the MEK was operating with a clandestine cell system in three branches wholly separated from each other, each headed by a Central Cadre (CC) member.
 The ideological shift in the organization was completely top-to-bottom and started by Taghi Shahram, one of the three CC members.
 He then persuaded another CC member Bahram Aram to leave Islam, and through him started converting the branch subordinated to him.
 The other CC member, Majid Sharif-Vaghefi, refused to join and led the opposing faction whose members remained Muslims.
 This led to infighting within the organization and Sharif-Vaghefi and his second-in-command were murdered by the Marxist faction.
 The purge by the Marxists continued, however its scope is unknown.
 The group claimed that they had purged almost half of the members who refused to "correct" themselves.
 The rival Muslim faction, maintained that only as much as 20% of the members sided with the Marxist faction.
 Nonetheless, Peykar failed to dominate the MEK and the Muslim faction survived, partly in the provinces, in Tehran bazaar and mainly among jailed members.

-From 1975 to 1979, Peykar was known as “the Marxist Mojahedin”, before assuming the title Bakhsh-e Marksisti-Leninisti-ye Sazeman-e Mojahedin-e Khalq-e Iran (lit.
+From 1975 to 1979, Peykar was known as "the Marxist Mojahedin", before assuming the title Bakhsh-e Marksisti-Leninisti-ye Sazeman-e Mojahedin-e Khalq-e Iran (lit.
 'The Marxist-Leninist Branch of the People's Mujahedin Organization of Iran') in 1978.
 Nevertheless, they modified the emblem from the beginning by dropping Islamic elements.
-They called each other with the title rafiq (comrade) instead of baradar (brother), stopped performing prayers and dropped 'In the Name of God' from their publications.
+They called each other by the title Rafiq (comrade) instead of Baradar (brother), stopped performing prayers and dropped 'In the Name of God' from their publications.